sigsergv/ororok/README.md

 About Ororok
 ============

 Idea of player is inspired by amarok 1.4 and partially by foobar2000.
+It could play (and organize) mp3 and flac files.
+It also handles VA-albums in a “smart” way, so such albums are not spread over collection items but instead correctly placed in one collection “folder”.

 Main goals
 ==========